rich-ehrhardt/terraform-icp-vmware/README.md

       - `apt install libtdl7 thin-provisioning-tools lvm2` on Ubuntu
    1. For RHEL templates, VMware guest customization requires `perl`.
    1. For RHEL templates, either disable the firewall (`systemctl disable firewalld`), or add `firewall_enabled: true` to `icp-config.yaml`.
+   1. For RHEL templates, VMware guest you most also install `yum install open-vm-tools`

 1. (optional) If you are not providing `image_location`, and have pre-installed docker, you can also pre-load the docker images from the ICP package you wish to install.